awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-regional-api-custom-domain-migrate.md

       ]
 ```

-The regional certificate must be of the same region as the regional API\.
+The Regional certificate must be of the same Region as the Regional API\.

 The success response has a `200 OK` status code and a body similar to the following: